neam/dna-project-base-project-root-boilerplate/README.md

 ### Local development offline

-In order to work locally without and active internet connection, you need to use a mock auth0 api server.
+In order to work locally without an active internet connection, you need to use a mock auth0 api server.

 First time only: